miniboxing/miniboxing.github.io/arrays.md

 {% endhighlight %}

-Now let's transform the code above such that it uses miniboxing an MbArrays.
+Now let's transform the code above such that it uses miniboxing and MbArrays.

 * Let's first add the line `import MbArray._`.
 * Then, replace all occurences of the type `Array[T]` by `MbArray[T]`, and all the array instantiations `new Array[T](...)` by `MbArray.empty[T](...)`.